There are a range of tools and resources to help you get to know what content is available in our studies. These include:

 Find out more about these resources in this section.

 Search our extensive range of data documentation, including questionnaires, user guides, and technical reports, to find out what’s covered in each data collection sweep and survey.
 You can explore these in our documentation library and also within our study pages:

-Comprehensive data dictionaries and user guides are also available from the UK Data Service.
 The following links will take you to the relevant area of the UK Data Service for each of our four studies:

+These pages contain comprehensive user guides for each dataset, data dictionaries and the list of datasets that are available for access.
 For any questions on our cohort data (such as how to download data or find variables), or if you have any questions about the data you have downloaded, the UK Data Service Helpdesk will be able to direct you to the experts most able to provide the answers you need.

 Find the variables you need for your research project, using the CLS Excel data dictionaries.
 These enable you to search by variable name, research topic, questionnaire type, etc.